Looks Unfamiliar 39: Paul Putner

 If you’ve enjoyed this, you’ll enjoy Tim’s book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-The E.T. cash-in phenomenon gets a further battering with a look at E.T.
+The E.T. cash-in phenomenon resurfaces with a look at E.T.
 Cola Creams in the edition of Looks Unfamiliar with John Rain, which you can find here.

 Paul also appears in The Best Of Looks Unfamiliar alongside Bob Fischer, Gillian Kirby, Michael Livesley, Chris Shaw, Andy Lewis, and Tim on Round The Archives talking about Chigley, which you can find here.